Wild London: Spring nature in the city

 By the end of this course you should be able to...

-- Describe and appreciate the range of wildlife that flourishes alongside us in London
+- Enjoy a wider appreciation and understanding of the wildlife that flourishes alongside us in London.

 What level is the course and do I need any particular skills?